-- Regulation 0112/MAF (2008) "Regulation on the Logging and Post Logging Cleaning in reservoir area of hydropower dams" It is being revised to include logging in all conversion areas, such as railway alignments.
-Special - It is being revised to include logging in all conversion areas, such as railway alignments, Special Economic Zones (SEZs) and other land or development concessions which are not included in the 2008 document. - Decision 0116 /MAF (2007), "regarding the procedure for measuring log, tree stump, tree burl and log quality grading" - Guideline 0962/DOF (2010) "Management of timber transports from forest to Log yard 2" is being revised, and probably upgraded to a Ministerial Decision.
+- Regulation 0112/MAF (2008) "Regulation on the Logging and Post Logging Cleaning in reservoir area of hydropower dams" It is being revised to include logging in all conversion areas, such as railway alignments, Special Economic Zones (SEZs) and other land or development concessions which are not included in the 2008 document. - Decision 0116 /MAF (2007), "regarding the procedure for measuring log, tree stump, tree burl and log quality grading" - Guideline 0962/DOF (2010) "Management of timber transports from forest to Log yard 2" is being revised, and probably upgraded to a Ministerial Decision.